 The first group of 15 students completed their shaliach tzibbur training in May 2009.
-See here for all photos and a video. link toevoegen
+See here for all photos and a video.

 The training took place during eight weekends during two years (four weekens a year).
 Every weekend consisted of lectures and workshops.
 Services are held during the traditional prayer times.
 These services were evaluated as part of the teaching content.

 Almost all lectures and workshops were conducted in the English language by the main lecturer, prof. Eliyahu Schleifer, the recently retired head of the cantorial training of the Hebrew Union College in Jerusalem.
 The other teachers were dr. Annette Boeckler, librarian and lecturer Tanach and Jewish Liturgy at the Leo Baeck College in Londen, and chazan of the Amsterdam congregation Gilad Nezer.

 Since the end of the training in 2009 the Institute provides a monitoring program and an in-service-training for these shlichay tzibbur and others who also perform as shlichay tzibbur.

 If and when another similar course of study will be initiated, this will be advertized on this website.

 The admissions criteria for the training for shaliach tzibbur are:

 - A completed high school career or another form of qualifications or such previous experience that it is apparent that the student can complete the training satisfactorily.

 - A clear engagement with Liberal Judaism (Liberaal, Reform, Conservative, Reconstructionist).

 - A basic knowledge of Hebrew.